ToniT0dorov/Conduct_a_security_audit/README.md

             <td width="341">
                 <p align="left">
                     <em>
-                        Antivirus                          software is installed
+                        The IT department ensures that antivirus software is installed and regularly monitored.
-                        and monitored regularly by the IT
-                        department.
                     </em>
                 </p>
             </td>